-A theme park manager is responsible for every aspect of the day-to-day running of a theme park.
+A theme park manager has a broad remit and is responsible for every aspect of the day-to-day running of a theme park.
 This includes key functions, such as:

 - staff management.

-Theme park managers propose and implement strategies to constantly improve customer satisfaction and park development.
-Additionally, they may oversee or take sole responsibility for the marketing of the park in order to generate business.
-They are involved in all areas of the park, including rides, retail and food and beverages.
+You'll propose and implement strategies to constantly improve customer satisfaction and park development.
+Additionally, you may also oversee or take sole responsibility for the marketing of the park in order to generate business.
+You'll be involved in all areas of the park, including rides, retail and food and beverages.

-Theme park sizes vary greatly.
-In a large park there will be departmental or assistant managers each with their own levels of responsibility and their own areas to manage.
-Their work will then be overseen by the general theme park manager.
+Large theme parks may have departmental or assistant managers, each with their own levels of responsibility.
+Their work will be overseen by the general theme park manager.

 In a small park, the manager may perform a broader range of functions and have fewer assistant managers to delegate work to.